-- What problem(s) does the Agency need to solve based on data and goals achieved and those not yet achieved? - Providing historical data that captures utilization clearly.
-In order to understand the effectiveness of services the following must be answered: - O What was spent on the service in past year? - O Who/How many clients were served? - What was the trend line for spending for the service (over X years)? - What outcomes/What impacts have been evidenced by those dollars spent on the service (annually and over X years)? - Can this service be better utilized if implemented as a cross-divisional partnerships within the Agency? - Always use the previous year's findings as a baseline on where we are with recommendations. - Encourage a more collaborative process and feedback loop by creating spaces and forums for internal and external stakeholders to make the Needs Assessment more available to read and provide input on.
-This includes considering existing forums to engage staff and stakeholders around findings from the needs assessment as well as from focus groups or surveys conducted by different Adminstrations a part from OPPPS.
+- o Who/How many clients were served? - What was the trend line for spending for the service (over X years)? - What outcomes/What impacts have been evidenced by those dollars spent on the service (annually and over X years)? - Can this service be better utilized if implemented as a cross-divisional partnerships within the Agency? - Always use the previous year's findings as a baseline on where we are with recommendations. - ▶ Encourage a more collaborative process and feedback loop by creating spaces and forums for internal and external stakeholders to make the Needs Assessment more available to read and provide input on.
+This includes considering existing forums to engage staff and stakeholders around findings from the Needs Assessment report as well as from focus groups or surveys conducted by administrations other than OPPPS.

-CFSA gathered internal and external stakeholder input and feedback through focus groups and on-line surveys.
+CFSA gathered internal and external stakeholder input and feedback through focus groups and online surveys.
 CFSA used these findings to inform the 2021 Needs Assessment and this year's APSR.